MFA in Creative Writing - Admissions

 How can I get a better feel for the Saint Mary's culture?

 There are a number of ways to get a better feel for the Saint Mary's culture.
-If you are local we encourage to visit our campus and sit in on one of classes.
-Please contact the Assistant Director of Admissions and Recruitment to make arrangements.
-You can attend one of our Creative Writing Reading Series events or Afternoon Craft Conversations to get a glimpse of the literary culture.
+If you are local we encourage to visit our campus and students accepted to the program have the opportunity to sit in on one of our classes after decisions are released.
+You are always welcome to contact the Assistant Director of Admissions and Recruitment to make arrangements.
+You can attend one of our Creative Writing Reading Series events to get a glimpse of the literary culture.
 Both are free, open to the public, and regularly attended by our current students, faculty, staff, and alumni.
+You can also take a virtual tour of our beautiful campus!

 Questions left unanswered?